This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 The DOJ and several other federal agencies have issued policies providing for leniency and reduced penalties for companies that self-report.
 It is generally understood that co-operating with a government investigation will not result in as favourable an outcome for a corporation as the combination of self-reporting and co-operating.
 In some cases, self-reporting corporate misconduct and co-operating with an investigation can lead to a decision not to prosecute.

 Despite the strong incentive to self-report, it is not always the best course of action.
-Several factors must be considered, such as the severity and pervasiveness of the misconduct; whether corporate officers or board members were involved; whether the misconduct continued over a long period of time; and whether the investing public or consumers were harmed by the misconduct.
+Several factors must be considered, such as the severity and pervasiveness of the misconduct; whether corporate officers or board members were involved; whether the misconduct continued for a long period; and whether the investing public or consumers were harmed by the misconduct.

 Responding to the authorities

-The first step following receipt of a subpoena would ordinarily be for external counsel to place a call to the government attorney.
+The first step following receipt of a subpoena would ordinarily be for external counsel to make a call to the government attorney.
 The purpose of the call would be to understand the nature and scope of the government’s investigation, as well as whether the company is a target of the investigation or simply a witness.
 Most law enforcement agencies will enter into a dialogue with a company’s external attorney prior to charges being brought.
-Most prosecutors’ offices will also allow a company’s attorney to meet with senior supervisors in the prosecutors’ office to present their position as to why charges should not be brought.
+Most prosecutors’ offices will also allow companies’ attorneys to meet with senior supervisors in the relevant prosecutor’s office to present their position as to why charges should not be brought.